|

 A recent study published in the Journal of Royal Society of Medicine followed the admission of a 27 year old woman suffering from frequent bloody stools and abdominal cramps.
 After a sigmoidoscopy confirmed ulcerative colitis, she was prescribed corticosteroids and anti-inflammatory medications.
-Her symptoms went away for a short while but then came back.
+Her colitis symptoms went away for a short while but unfortunately, came back.

-If you're going to try using cod liver oil you should make sure to use a highy-purified product that provides optimal levels of omega 3 fatty acids.
+If you’re going to try using cod liver oil for colitis you should try to use a pharmaceutical-grade fish oil that provides optimal levels of EPA and DHA.

-If possible, you can go to your doctor to have your Omega 3 Index checked.
-This is a blood test that measures the amount of omega 3 fatty acids in your body; levels that are low may increase your risk for inflammation in your body.
+• If possible, you can go to your doctor to have your Omega 3 Index checked.
+This is a blood test that measures the amount of omega 3 fatty acids in your body.
+Research has shown that low omega 3 fatty acid blood levels may increase the risk for inflammation in the body.

-Remember to consult with your doctor before beginning any nutritional supplement.
+• Remember to consult with your doctor before beginning any nutritional supplement.
 Do not stop taking your prescribed medications without direction from your doctor.

 Omega-3 fatty acids in the maintenance of ulcerative colitis.
 Journal of the Royal Society of Medicine Short Reports.
 2010 June; 1(1): 15.